Karwar

-Karwar is a small coastal city and the administrative headquarters of Uttara Kannada district, formerly part of the Bombay Presidency, located at the mouth of the Kali river along the Konkan Coast in the present-day state of Karnataka, India.
+Karwar is a coastal city, taluka and the administrative headquarters of Uttara Kannada district, formerly part of the Bombay Presidency, located at the mouth of the Kali river along the Konkan Coast in the present-day state of Karnataka, India.

 Etymology

 Karwar, also known locally as "Kādwād", derived its name from the nearby village of "Kade-Wādā".
-In the local Konkani, Kade[Kannada] means "Last" and Wādā means "Ward".
+In the local Konkani, Kade means "Last" and Wādā means "Ward".
 Hence, Kade-Wādā ("the last neighbourhood") referred to the southernmost Konkani-speaking village.
 During the Crown rule in India, the name "Karwar" was spelt as "Carwar".
 The ancient name was "Baithkhol"—from an Arabic term Bait-e-kol— meaning the "bay of safety".
 This is in the Indian history for maritime trade wherein black peppercorns, cardamom, and muslin cloth were exported from this Kādwād port and after the war with Veer Henja Naik (1803), the port activities were shifted to Baithkhol.
 Thereafter, the port of Kādwād was isolated and Kurmagad Fort was activated by the Portuguese.